Cyfrin/Updraft/courses/security/7-bridges/21-recon-continued-again/+page.md

 With the help of `Slither`, we were able to identify a major bug and ask a few good follow up questions to come back to!
 Thank you, `Slither`!

 It's at this point I want to take a moment to mention - this code base would be _really good_ to perform stateful fuzz testing on.
 I'm going to go through it, in this section, but I encourage you to take some time before continuing to try and write a fuzz testing suite for this protocol.
-I cannot emphasized enough how useful and powerful fuzzing can be.
+I cannot emphasize enough how useful and powerful fuzzing can be.

 See you in the next lesson!